FCCMA Scholarship Program

 The FCCMA Annual Conference Emerging Leaders Scholarship is designed to allow public administration students and entry-level city and county management professionals interested in continuing their academic and professional development as professional public managers to attend the annual conference.
 The FCCMA conference is a professional development program designed to promote continued education and networking opportunities in the municipal and county management profession.
 The scholarship is awarded to individuals once per lifetime.

 The scholarship includes complimentary registration to the annual conference and hotel room, and a one-year complimentary membership to the FCCMA.
 Scholarship recipients are responsible for their own travel and food.
 Most food is covered in the registration cost. .
-The hotel stay will include four nights so that the recipient can attend the pre-conference session: So You Want To Be A City/County Manager.
-Recipients will be honored and recognized at the Career Development Luncheon and the annual Awards Luncheon.
+The hotel stay will include three nights.
+Recipients will be honored and recognized at the annual conference.